findkit/findkit/packages/docs/docs/ui/patterns/embedding/content-overlay.md

 # Content Overlay

-The Content Overlay Pattern is used achieve the same result as the [Offset Modal Pattern](offset) where the input is placed in the website header element but instead of absolutely positioning the modal with hand picked top offset the search UI is placed in the content element where it overlays the content.
+The Content Overlay Pattern is used achieve the same result as the [Offset Modal Pattern](offset) where the input is placed in the website header element but instead of absolutely positioning the modal with a top offset the search UI is placed in the content element where it overlays the content.
 This is more robust because the search UI can just fill the area given to it but this can be bit more involved to implement dependening on your website layout.

 This is implemented by passing a custom container element to `FindkitUI` instance using the [`container` option](/ui/api/#container).
 This container is